DevAndersen/c-sharp-silliness/src/ConvolutedHelloWorld/README.md

 I'm reasonably satisfied with the variety in techniques used, as I tried to avoid using the same tricks over and over again (ignoring integer-to-character conversations, seeing as they're kinda necessary).

 My favorite part was abusing contextual keywords and duck typing.
-I am equal parts proud of, and disgusted by, managing to make the following code valid C#:
+I am equal parts proud of, and disgusted by, managing to turn the following code into valid C#:

 ```csharp
 await foreach (int async in await await (int)nint)